-One can consider the result of a continuous drift scan.
-That is, point the FAST beams close to vertical and let the Earth's rotation sweep the beam across the sky at a rate of 15$^\circ$/hour.
-Observations made and the data are binned by angle on the sky and by frequency.
-Assume we bin on the scale of 5$h^{-1}$ Mpc comoving scale in angle and 0.1\%\ in frequency giving roughly the same smooth size pixels in both dimensions.
-After a few days of scanning what would the slice of data appear as?
+We first consider the result of a continuous drift scan.
+That is, the scan is performed by pointing the FAST beams close to vertical and letting the Earth's rotation sweep the beam across the sky at a rate of 15$\degr$ per hour.
+The resulting survey volume has the shape of a very thin wedge (just 0.5 degrees in width), with one dimension given by the angle swept by the rotation of the Earth, and the one dimension given by the redshift.
+Since the volume is almost a plane, we refer to it as a 2D map.
+The observations made and the data are binned by angle on the sky and by frequency.
+We assume that we bin on the scale of $5\,h^{-1}$ Mpc comoving scale in angle and 0.1 per cent in frequency, giving roughly the same smooth size pixels in both dimensions.
+After a few days of scanning, how would the slice of data appear?

-Figure 4 shows a slice in redshift and one angle of the three-dimensional map one would make using 21-cm rest frame intensity map.
-The frequency range for this map is shown for 0.71 to 1.42 GHz.
+\citet{Peterson:2009} carried out a simulation of the fluctuations in the brightness temperature of 21 cm emission from galaxies in a slice of the Universe, in which the emission is smoothed over an $8\,h^{-1}$~Mpc scale.
+The redshift $z$ and frequency of observation are related by {$f = 1.42\,\mr{GHz} / (1 + z)$}.
 This simulation assumes a simple power law of perturbations with random phase.
-This is the kind of map that one might make with a set of drift scans looking at the zenith or near it.
+This is the type of map that might be made with a set of drift scans looking at the zenith or near it.